Child erotica: Webe Web

-In July 2001, Wired News published a story about child modeling web sites that described Lil' Amber, which was a website operated by the web hosting company Webe Web Corporation located in Florida.
+In July 2001, Wired News published a story about child modeling websites that described Lil' Amber, which was a website operated by the web hosting company Webe Web Corporation located in Florida.
 Webe Web was, at the time, the oldest child modeling site service on the Internet.
 In November 2001, the NBC television station serving Miami, FL, ran a story entitled "Selling Innocence."
 A reporter "went undercover" to contact the site operators, and then tracked down Amber (a pseudonym), the model featured in Lil' Amber, at her family's farm in Palm Beach County.
 The news report prompted Florida Congressman Mark Foley (R-Palm Beach County) to propose legislation banning child modeling web sites.
-Foley later resigned from office stemming from allegations of inappropriate conduct with a teenaged boy.

 Jeff Libman, Marc Evan Greenberg and Webe Web Corporation were indicted in November 2006 in the Northern District of Alabama for conspiracy to produce images of child pornography and transportation of images of child pornography, although the images contained no nudity or sexual activity.
 Immediately, all Webe Web child model sites went offline after Internet domains and servers were seized by law enforcement.
-Marc Evan Greenberg and Jeff Libman, pleaded not guilty to all charges.
+Marc Evan Greenberg and Jeff Libman pleaded not guilty to all charges.